IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

       - /usr/local
 ```

 14. For **LSF on Kubernetes** clusters the LSF GUI uses a database.
 The GUI container communicates with the database container with the aid of a password.
 The password is provided via a secret.
-The name of the secret is provided in the LSF clsuter spec file as:
+The name of the secret is provided in the LSF cluster spec file as:
 ```yaml
 spec:
   gui: